 Best apples for baking: Granny Smith, Honeycrisp or Braeburn.

-Storing apple cider bread: Keep in an airtight container at room temperature for 2 or 3 days or in the refrigerator for 5 days.
+Store in an airtight container at room temperature for 3 or 4 days.

-Freezing apple cider bread (no icing): Wrap cooled loaf in aluminum foil or plastic wrap.
-Store in an airtight container in freezer for up to 3 months.
-Defrost in the refrigerator before bringing to room temperature and icing.
+Freeze for up to 3 months.
+Wrap cooled loaf in plastic wrap and place in an airtight container in freezer for up to 3 months.
+Defrost in the refrigerator before bringing to room temperature and serving.

 Serving: 1slice, Calories: 290kcal, Carbohydrates: 52g, Protein: 4g, Fat: 8g, Saturated Fat: 5g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 2g, Trans Fat: 1g, Cholesterol: 51mg, Sodium: 361mg, Potassium: 143mg, Fiber: 2g, Sugar: 31g, Vitamin A: 275IU, Vitamin C: 2mg, Calcium: 45mg, Iron: 2mg